34892002/3000World/README_EN.md

 1. **Select or Create World**: After launching the app, you can choose from existing worlds or create new ones.
 2. **Build Characters and Groups**: Create character cards and chat groups, customize character personalities and interactions.
 3. **Unfold Your Story**: Engage in real-time conversations in the central chat area, where AI will automatically generate dialogues based on character settings and worldview.

-### Example World

-The project includes an example world file `example_world.json`, showcasing the classic "Liu Huaqiang Buying Melons" scenario.
-You can:

-- Import the example world to quickly experience the features
-- Reference the example data structure to create your own world
-- Learn about character settings and worldview configuration methods

-### Local Demo

-If you want to quickly experience the features, you can directly open the `local.html` file, which is a local demo page with complete functionality.

 ## 🔥 Use Cases